 ENQUAD Dr. Andrea Rex is the Director of the Environmental Quality Department.
 Mr. Maurice Hall is the Project Manager for ENQUAD and is primarily responsible for the fish and shellfish monitoring.
 He is responsible for general coordination of monitoring activities and for reviewing monitoring data before it is loaded into the EM & MS database.
 His responsibility is also to ensure that the data collected as part of the monitoring project satisfies the quality objectives set forth in this QAPP.
 Ms. Wendy Leo leads the data management group and serves as ENQUAD's Quality Assurance Manager.
-She is responsible for assigning staff to transfer data from the DLS Laboratory Information Management System (LIMS) into the ENQUAD environmental monitoring and management database (EM&MS) and transmitting them to AECOM.
+She is responsible for assigning staff to transfer data from the DLS Laboratory Information Management System (LIMS) into the ENQUAD environmental monitoring and management database (EM&MS) and transmitting them to Normandeau.
 Dr. Douglas Hersh is ENQUAD's Database Administrator for the EM&MS database.

-DLS Dr. Michael Delaney is the Director of Laboratory Services.
+DLS Dr. Michael F. Delaney is the Director of Laboratory Services.
 Dr. Yong Lao is the Laboratory's Project Manager and is DLS' primary point of contact for this project.
 Mr. Steve Rhode is the Section Manager responsible for Client Services and the Violet Team.
 Mr. Edward Caruso is the Client Services Coordinator and is responsible for handling client requests and assisting with Violet Team responsibilities.
 Mr. Jim Fitzgerald is the Supervisor of the Violet team, responsible for sample management.
-Ms. Polina Epelman is the Section Manager responsible for the Orange and Green Teams.
-Ms. Patricia Sullivan is the Supervisor of the Green Team, responsible for metals analyses.
+Ms. Polina Epelman is the Supervisor of the Orange responsible for metals analyses.
 Mr. Mark Lambert is the Supervisor of the Green Team, responsible for organics analyses.
-Ms. Jennifer Prasse is the QA Coordinator and is responsible for the DLS Proficiency Testing programs and laboratory oversight/audit programs.
+Ms. Jennifer Constantino is the QA Coordinator and is responsible for the DLS Proficiency Testing programs and laboratory oversight/audit programs.
 The DLS reporting relationships and functional responsibilities are shown in Table 1.

 Table 1.
-DLS Report ing Relationships Michael Delaney, Dir rector of Laboratory Services 1 n, Lab Manager ations) Steve Rhode, Lab Manager (Client Services) Patricia Sullivan, Supervisor, Orange Team Mark Lambert, Supervisor, Green Team Yong Lao, Project Manager (Client Services) Edward Caruso Client Services Coordinator Jennifer Prasse QA Coordinator Metals Organic Contaminants Jim Fitzgerald Supervisor, Violet Team Sample Management Performance Testing, Oversight and Document Control
+DLS Reporting Relationships

+Michael Delaney, Director of Laboratory Services

+Polina Epelmar n, Lab Manager Steve Rhode, Lab Manager

+Oper ations) (Client Services)

+Yong Lao, Jennifer Constantino

+Patricia Sullivan, Mark Lambert, Project Manager QA Coordinator

+Supervisor, Orange Supervisor, Green (Client Services)

+Team Team Edward Caruso

+Client Services Coordinator

+Metals Organic Contaminants Jim Fitzgerald Performance Testing,

+Supervisor, Oversight and Document

+Violet Team Control

+Sample Management

-AECOM Environment (AECOM) Dr. James Blake is the HOM program manager for AECOM.
-He is responsible for the overall performance of the HOM project.
+Normandeau Associates, Inc. (Normandeau) Ms. Ann Pembroke is the HOM program manager for Normandeau.
+She is responsible for the overall performance of the HOM project.

-The key contacts at MWRA and AECOM are shown in Figure 1.
+The key contacts at MWRA and Normandeau are shown in Figure 1.
 Addresses, telephone numbers, and email addresses are given in Table 2.